 Results are obtained by direct comparison of the color blocks printed on the canister label.
 The color blocks represent nominal values; actual values will vary close to the nominal values.
 In the event of unexpected or questionable results, the following steps are recommended; confirm that the specimens have been tested within the expiration date printed on the canister label, compare results with known positive and negative controls and repeat the test using a new strip.

+Note: Water should not be used as negative control.
 If the problem persists, discontinue using the strip immediately and contact your local distributor.